Interamerican University of Puerto Rico at Ponce

-The Interamerican University of Puerto Rico at Ponce — or Universidad Interamericana de Puerto Rico, Recinto de Ponce (UIPR-P) in Spanish, and often referred as "La Inter"— is a Christian co-educational non-sectarian university in Ponce, Puerto Rico.
+The Interamerican University of Puerto Rico at Ponce — or Universidad Interamericana de Puerto Rico, Recinto de Ponce (UIPR-P) in Spanish, and often referred to as "La Inter"— is a Christian co-educational non-sectarian university in Ponce, Puerto Rico.
 It was founded in 1962.
 It is part of the Universidad Interamericana de Puerto Rico system, whose main campus is in San German, Puerto Rico.

 History

 The school opened in August 1962 as an extension program of the San German campus.
 It opened at facilities on Calle Villa, near downtown Ponce, at Primera Iglesia Metodista La Resurrección.
 The school then moved to calle Marina and Calle Jobos, at the locale also known as Casa Forneris.
 In 1966, more spacious quarters were established at the intersection of Calle Castillo and Calle Mayor.
 In the early 1980s the university started to build a new campus east of the city.
 In 1984 it moved to this new campus in the Mercedita sector of Barrio Vayas, Ponce.
 In 1992 the school became an autonomous campus of the Inter-American University system.